7 Best AI Research Assistants (2026): Hallucination-Verified

 - Interpretive faithfulness.
 Does the AI's gloss reflect what the paper argues, or does it overstate, conflate, or invert?

 A response failing any of the three counts as a hallucination.
 The H/V ratio is hallucinations divided by total claims emitted.
 Lower is better.
-A ratio under 0.1 is acceptable for academic work; 0.1–0.3 is risk-managed-with-verification; over 0.3 is dangerous.
+A ratio under 0.1 is acceptable for academic work.
+A ratio from 0.1 to 0.3 is usable only with active verification.
+A ratio over 0.3 is dangerous.

 The Hallucination-to-Verification benchmark, 200 papers, 50 queries per tool, 2026-04-15: